kamranayub/pluralsight-course-react-debugging/demo/README.md

 The fastest way to jump into the demo experience and solve the challenges is by running in the GitHub Codespace which is a preconfigured development environment with everything you need to follow along with the course.

+Once you're in, simply run:

+    npm start

+To start the dev server, and Codespaces will prompt you to open a hosted URL in the browser to view the app.

 Alternatively, you can clone the project locally and configure your own local dev environment.

+---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).